davefutyan/CHEOPSim/README.md

 The parameters of the configuration are documented in the [CHEOPSim user guide](https://github.com/davefutyan/CHEOPSim/releases/download/v1.0/CHEOPSim_UserManual.pdf) provided with the release of this package.

-The configuration file can be generated using the web interface provided in the [CHEOPSim_web](https://github.com/davefutyan/CHEOPSim_web) package.
+The configuration file can be edited manually, or can be generated using the web interface provided in the [CHEOPSim_web](https://github.com/davefutyan/CHEOPSim_web) package.

 CHEOPSim can be run as follows: